Tag Archive for: Federal Register comments

 • Create an Assessment Tool: Establishing a clear decision-making rubric can ensure high-impact selections are made in a transparent manner.

-PRT, HAC, and HOPE will host a webinar on the guide for state policymakers, regional development hubs, and local non-profits on Thursday, March 12 at 3 p.m.
-EST. You can register here.
+PRT, HAC, and HOPE hosted a webinar on the guide for state policymakers, regional development hubs, and local non-profits on March 12.
+The recording is available here.

 HAC Opposes HUD Proposal to Eliminate Disparate Impact Fair Housing Rules